ClementBM/clementbm.github.io/_posts/2019-12-17-gradient-descent.markdown

 {1 \over \text{P}} \sum_{j=1}^{\text{P}}(\hat{y_{ij}} - y_{ij})^2
 $$

+However, the MSE function (mean squared error) is not convex for neural networks.

-In most cases, our parametric model defines a distribution
+In this case, our parametric model defines a distribution
- $$p(y|x;\theta)$$
-and we simply use the principle of maximum likelihood?
-This means we use the cross entropy between the training data and the model's prediction as the cost function.

-> Learning Conditional Distributions with Maximum likelihood.

-Most modern neural network are trained using maximum likelihood.
-This means that the cost function is simply the negative log-likelihood, equivalently described as the cross-entropy between the training data and the model distribution.
+$$p(\underline{y_i}|\underline{x_i};\Theta)$$
-However, as the MSE function (mean squared error) is not convex for neural networks, we usually prefer to use the **Cross-Entropy** loss function.
-In our context of multiclass classification as the output $$\underline{y_i}$$ has P dimension, it's better to specificy that we are using the **Multiclass Cross-Entropy** Loss.
-Another name frequently used is the **Negative Log Likelihood** or LLE as we'd like to predict the probability of a sample to be in one of P classes, given a multinomial distribution... ?
+and we use the principle of maximum likelihood.
+This means we use the **Negative Log Likelihood** (LLE) cost function.
+As we'd like to predict the probability of a sample to be in one of P classes, given a multinomial distribution, it's better to specificy we are using the **Multiclass Cross-Entropy** Loss between the training data and the model distribution/model's prediction.

 $$
 \boxed{